CleverHiker Gift Guide 2018

 A lot of tents come with low quality stakes and many ultralight shelters require strong stakes and guylines for a good pitch.
 The Kungix Aluminum Reflective Stakes are durable, lightweight, affordable, and have great holding power.
 They’re not the lightest on the market, but they are much tougher than expensive carbon fiber stakes.

 If you give the gift of Darn Tough Socks, you’re giving someone a pair of socks for life, which is rad.
 Darn Tough has an unconditional lifetime guarantee on their socks, no strings attached.
 So if you wear them out, you get a new pair.
 Also, it doesn’t hurt that they’re super comfortable and highly functional.
+If you order directly through Darn Tough, you'll get free shipping through the end of the year.

 We prefer low-cut running socks for our hiking trips (We wear trail running shoes, not boots) and these Balega socks are the best we’ve found yet.
 They breathe well, last a long time, and have a good amount of padding.
 They also have a thick lip on the heel of the sock so they won’t slip down into your shoe.